 If you want to have an amazing fishing experience, you should definitely try tench fishing at night.
 If you do, you could easily end up having one of the most rewarding and intense fishing sessions of your life.

 If you want to learn about the best tactics and baits for night tench, keep reading this article.
-Then, have a night fishing trip for tench, you will most certainly not regret it!
+Then, do some night fishing for tench, you will most certainly not regret it!

 Do Tench Feed at Night?

-They certainly do.
+Tench most certainly do feed at night.
 In fact, in many venues, the dark hours of the night are the absolute best time to fish for tench.
 Tench can be extremely night active and if you get them feeding in your swim, you might actually be catching them throughout the entire night.

 Otherwise, you might risk missing those notorious nighttime feeding frenzies that the tench can get in to.
 Or, you are maybe experiencing one that lasts for an hour or two and then, quite literally, call it a night.
 But there might be more than one that night, which simply kick in after a “dead period.